Flag This Hub

 • 1 Large Sweet Onion, peeled and chopped coarse.

 • 2 Scallions or Green Onions, thinly sliced.
-Use all the white part and part of the green tails.
+Use all the white part and part of the green tails of the green onions.

 • 1, 5 oz. can of Tuna, drained; or 3/4 Cup cooked diced chicken, turkey, or pork roast.